The Ultimate 4 Days in Berlin Itinerary

 At the end of the Berlin Wall Memorial is a small visitor centre.
 It contains multimedia information boards that explain the history of the wall and the impact it had on Berlin at the time.

-🏨 Stay in close proximity to the Visitor Center of the Berlin Wall Memorial
+🏨 Places to stay close to the Visitor Center of the Berlin Wall Memorial

 In Summary